Chargent/Trains-Customers-Satisfaction-Machine-Learning-Project/README.md

 ## Introduction🚂

-Our project aims at augmenting the prediction of customer satisfaction for the ThomasTrain Company by integrating machine learinig and data science techniques with customer service insights.
+Our project aims at augmenting the prediction of customer satisfaction for the train company by integrating machine learinig and data science techniques with customer service insights.
 Our project dives into the "trains.csv" dataset, which encompasses a variety of variables including demographic details, travel information, and service ratings.
 The primary objective is to deduce customer satisfaction levels indirectly through analysis of the data, as opposed to relying solely on direct customer feedback, to effectively target users with promotions and making the retention higher.

 In the initial phase, we conducted an exploratory data analysis (EDA) to unearth trends and interconnections within the data.
 To prepare the dataset for effective machine learning modeling, we undertook several preprocessing steps such as filling in missing values, converting categorical data into a usable format, and eliminating data outliers.